sfjbs-b1-g107/Project_group107/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To fetch and execute the project, follow the steps;
+To fetch and execute the project, follow the steps:
-Steps to pull:
+Steps to pull ->
-1. Pull the complete project.
+1. Pull or download the complete project.
-2. Open the project on STS(Spring Tool Suit) as Maven Project.
+2. Import the project on STS(Spring Tool Suit) as Maven Project.
 3. Update the project.
 4. Run the Appplication as Run as -> Spring Boot App.